JGLTechnologies/KeyboardSoundPlayer/README.md

     reset():
         description: Clear all of the audio channels toggle():
         description: Toggle the sound player.
-If it is toggled of then none of the commands work until it is toggled on. pause():
+If it is toggled off then none of the commands work until it is toggled on. pause():
         description: Pause all sounds
     unpause():